ErasmusMC-Bioinformatics/galaxytools-emc/featurecounts/README.rst

 Acknowledgements
 ----------------

-I would like to thank Marius van den Beek for his contributions to this project.
+I would like to thank Marius van den Beek and Björn Grüning for their contributions to this project.